acruhf/Employee-Tracker/README.md

   ## **Description**

-  A Content Management System for Tracking Employee Data
+  A Content Management System for Tracking Employee Data.
+Keeps Track of Departments, Job Titles & Salaries, and the Employees and their Managers.
+New employees, job titles, departments, can all be added or eliminated from the database.

   ***